meist84/PUBG-Afk-Credit-Bot/README.md

 If it keeps debugging and cant self fix make sure you do the following:

 * Making sure reshade or any other color changers is turned off
+* Making sure your screen and game resolution matches the resolution you selected
 * Making sure the game is NOT running in windowed mode. - make sure to tell that what it will work in-

 ## To Do